ttobaegi/Tensorflow-developers-certificate/course4-assignments.md

-- `lr property` : set the learning rate of the SGD optimizer?
+- `lr property` : set the learning rate of the SGD optimizer
 - Use a LearningRateScheduler object in the callbacks namespace and assign that to the callback to amend the learning rate of the optimizer on the fly, after each epoch